forestgardenwales/forestgarden.wales/content/blog/forest-garden-is-way-to-garden.md

 - GdnBloggers
 image: "https://farm1.staticflickr.com/959/41405332295_4e395dcfa9_z_d.jpg"
 imageAlt: "Pale pink Quince blossom in the low evening sun"
 imageCap: "A quince tree, part of the canopy layer.
-Choosing other plants has been more challenging!"
+Choosing other plants has been more challenging."
 draft: false
 ---